-The remuneration regime for the delivery partners is similar to the three-limb remuneration model for alliance contracting, with reimbursement of actual costs; a fixed fee covering profit and contribution to corporate overheads; and a gainshare or painshare payment.
-As with alliancing, better than business-as-usual project outcomes (measured against pre-agreed KPIs) will result in a gainshare payment from the client to the delivery partners, and poor outcomes will result in a painshare payment by the delivery partners to the client.
-Again, the maximum potential painshare payment is usually capped at the amount of the limb-two fee, or a significant portion of it.
+The remuneration regime for the delivery partners is similar to the three-limb remuneration model for alliance contracting, with reimbursement of actual costs, a fixed fee covering profit and contribution to corporate overheads, and a gainshare or painshare payment.
+As with alliancing, better than business-as-usual project outcomes (measured against pre-agreed KPIs) will result in a gainshare payment by the client to the delivery partners, and poor outcomes will result in a painshare payment by the delivery partners to the client.
+Again, the maximum potential painshare payment is usually capped at the amount of the limb 2 fee, or a significant portion of it.

-The model has been employed successfully in the context of publicly funded infrastructure projects and was first used by the UK government in the construction of infrastructure for the London Olympic Games, where the complexity of the project and time-critical date for completion meant a more traditional delivery model was considered unsuitable.
-A delivery partner enabled the Olympic Delivery Authority (ODA) to acquire the necessary expertise where the ODA did not have the time to find and engage personnel of the required calibre to meet the time requirements.
-A wide range of infrastructure was required: key Olympic venues such as the velodrome, aquatics centre, media centre and Olympic village, as well as 2km of new sewers and 265km of ducts for new utilities.
+The model has been employed successfully in the context of publicly funded infrastructure projects and was first used by the UK government in the construction of infrastructure for the London Olympic Games in 2012, where the complexity of the project and time-critical date for completion meant a more traditional delivery model was considered unsuitable.
+A delivery partner enabled the Olympic Delivery Authority (ODA) to acquire the necessary expertise if ever the ODA did not have the time to find and engage personnel of the required calibre to meet the time requirements.
+A wide range of infrastructure was required: key Olympic venues such as the velodrome, aquatics centre, media centre and Olympic village, as well as two kilometres of new sewers and 265 kilometres of ducts for new utilities.
 The project was ultimately a success, being delivered three months early and under budget.

-Since then, the delivery partner model has received attention in Australia as a delivery method for government infrastructure projects and is currently being used to deliver the Woolgoolga to Ballina Pacific Highway Upgrade (W2B) – currently one of Australia's largest regional infrastructure projects.
-Like the London Olympic venues, the W2B project is a time-critical major project involving the duplication of approximately 155km of the Pacific Highway to a four-lane divided road at an estimated construction cost of A$4.36 billion.
+Since then, the delivery partner model has received attention in Australia as a delivery method for government infrastructure projects and is being used to deliver the Woolgoolga to Ballina Pacific Highway Upgrade (W2B) – currently one of Australia's largest regional infrastructure projects.
+Like the London Olympic venues, the W2B project is a time-critical major project involving the duplication of approximately 155 kilometres of the Pacific Highway to create a four-lane divided road at an estimated construction cost of A$4.36 billion.

-The delivery partner model was chosen for the W2B project because it avoided the need for Roads and Maritime Services (RMS) to procure and deliver five separate packages of works sequentially.
-RMS's business-as-usual procurement models and internal resources would have necessitated the works being divided into five packages, which could be procured and delivered sequentially.
-It was considered that aggregating the works into a smaller number of larger packages would have resulted in a small field of potential tenderers and sub-optimal competition.
+The delivery partner model was chosen for the W2B project because it avoided the need for Roads and Maritime Services (RMS) to procure and deliver five separate packages of work sequentially.
+RMS's business-as-usual procurement models and internal resources would have necessitated the work being divided into five packages, which could be procured and delivered sequentially.
+It was considered that aggregating the work into a smaller number of larger packages would have resulted in a small field of potential tenderers and sub-optimal competition.

-The associated downside of this model, of course, is less cost and time certainty at the time the client contractually commits to the project.
+The associated downside of this model, of course, is less certainty about cost and timing when the client contractually commits to the project.
 The client ultimately bears these risks without the protection that a traditional D&C contract with a tier-one contractor would provide.
-This risk is mitigated, however, by the model's alliance-style gainshare and painshare regime, which financially motivates the delivery partners to help the client manage these risks effectively.
+However, this risk is mitigated by the model's alliance-style gainshare and painshare regime, which financially motivates the delivery partners to help the client manage these risks effectively.
 The margin paid to the delivery partners for their services is also less than what would have been charged by a tier-one contractor for wrapping the delivery risks, on account of the lower level of risk borne by the delivery partners.

-That said, it seems well suited to major infrastructure projects where the client wishes to achieve time and cost outcomes that cannot be achieved via traditional procurement models, and is prepared to embrace and manage integration and other risks to achieve these outcomes, with the assistance of capable delivery partners.
+The model is gaining broader acceptance in Australia, having been deployed on a number of significant projects, including the Sydney Metro project and Sydney's second international airport.
+While the final outcomes of these projects remain to be seen, the model seems to be well suited to major infrastructure projects in which the client desires time and cost outcomes that cannot be achieved via traditional procurement models, and is prepared to embrace and manage the associated integration and other risks with the assistance of capable delivery partners.